BLACK SADDLE

 Night 11 is spent at 108 Hotel, a small luxury hotel in Islamabad

-** Night 10 you may also choose to spend the night camping near the hounds in a simple dome tent
+** Night 10 you may also choose to spend the night camping with an early morning walk to get sunrise views of the valley.

 WHAT'S INCLUDED